Enclosed Waterproof Satellite IoT Device

 Iridium’s truly global, low-latency SBD service is perfect for monitoring and updating status on everything from weather balloons to fleet telematics.
 Used for tracking and IoT applications alike, this service works anywhere on Earth without expensive roaming charges or the need for multiple service agreements.

 Considering the RockBLOCK Plus?

 Great, click the button below to start a dialogue with one of the team and see how the RockBLOCK Plus fits with your application.

 Very.
 The RockBLOCK Plus is a completely encapsulated design, so it’s at least IP68 (submersible for extended periods).
 Just don’t expect it to send messages from underwater, as with any satellite solution, it needs a clear view of the sky.

 Testing shows it generally takes around 20 seconds from power-up to successful transmission, with a perfect view of the sky.
 With a very restricted view, it may take several minutes.
 You should be able to complete an Iridium SBD session roughly every 10 seconds, assuming a perfect view of the sky.

 The RockBLOCK does not have a GPS chip inside it.
 It’s envisaged that if you want position reports, you’d use an off-the-shelf GPS module with your solution and get position data from that.

 Our pay-as-you-go billing is flexible and allows you to pay only when you’re using your devices.
 Line rental is sold in one-month blocks, and credits are bought in packs.
-If you have several RockBLOCKs, credits are shared from a credit pool amongst all your devices so you don’t need to buy separate packs of credits for each device.
-Similarly, if only some of your devices are being used at any one time, you don’t need to pay for line-rental on those which aren’t in use.
+If you have several RockBLOCKs, credits are shared from a credit pool among all your devices so you don’t need to buy separate packs of credits for each device.
+Similarly, if only some of your devices are being used at any one time, you don’t need to pay for line rental on those which aren’t in use.